lbai-lab/push/docs/source/examples/index.rst

 Here are examples of training deep bayesian neural networks with Push.

-- `Bayesian Deep Learning`_ contain examples of bayesian deep learning in PusH.
+- :ref:`Bayesian Deep Learning` contains examples of bayesian deep learning in Push.
-- `Datasets`_ contains som datasets we will utilize with PusH.
+- :ref:`Datasets` contains some datasets we will utilize with Push.

 .. toctree::